Overview and Statistics

 RECOVERY: $545,000 SETTLEMENT

 The plaintiff in this case was driving behind the defendant’s truck on a quiet road in a small town near Granite City.
 The former was a 63-year-old man and he actually caused the incident.
 He rear-ended the defendant when his truck made an abrupt stop in the middle of the night.
 Apparently, the defendant’s backlights were not working properly.
-Also, it was later discovered that the truck itself was not licensed to be on the road in the first place.
+Also, it was later discovered that the truck itself was not licensed to be on the road.
 The plaintiff suffered fractures to the ankle and wrist, requiring extensive rehabilitation and medical costs.
 Inevitably, he sued the defendant for negligent driving, negligent upkeep of his truck, and for driving an unlicensed vehicle; additionally, he sued the truck driver’s employer with similar allegations.
-The defendant driver countered that the plaintiff was contributorily negligent for failing to keep a proper distance from his truck and for failing to avoid crashing into the back of the same.
+The defendant driver countered, claiming that the plaintiff was contributorily negligent for failing to keep a proper distance from his truck and for failing to avoid crashing into the back of the same.
 While the plaintiff made a high demand of $1,800,000, both sides found agreement at $545,00 prior to the commencement of the trial.

 CASE NAME: NAVA v.
 WALLACE